 Versteeg, who was reacquired during the first quarter of the regular season in a trade with the Florida Panthers, was a surprising scratch Sunday in Game 6 of the Western Conference First Round series against the St. Louis Blues.
 Instead, Blackhawks coach Joel Quenneville went with rookie forward Joakim Nordstrom, who made his postseason debut at right wing on the fourth line.

 "You just have to get ready for the next one," Versteeg said.
 "Obviously you always want to play, but you have to understand what the coach feels and what's best for the team.
 It's something you want to fight through and come back and be a factor in helping the team."

-Colorado Avalanche and Minnesota Wild.
+Chicago's opponent in the second round is contingent upon the outcome of Game 7 of a first-round series Wednesday at Pepsi Center in Denver between the Colorado Avalanche and Minnesota Wild.
 Whichever way it goes, Versteeg is looking to get back into a game and contribute positively.

 "Well, I know I can still play," Versteeg said.
 "When I'm playing good I can be a help to the team.
 Right now, it's just about getting back to that, finding your way, reaching deep down, gut-check time, you know?
 Hopefully when you get your chance, you come through for the guys."

 Versteeg said Quenneville explained his logic for scratching him in the final game against the Blues, so he's not in the dark about what needs to improve.